 Scan your photos

-It’s important to sort your photos before scanning because it’s much easier to do in print form that digital and it will help you avoid a huge digital mess.
+It’s important to sort your photos before scanning because it’s much easier to do in print form than digital, and it will help you avoid a huge digital mess.
 Then you are ready to get them scanned.
 You can do this yourself or hire a pro.
 I highly recommend the latter to preserve your time and energy.
-Our friends Nancy and Gary McFarland do all of our sorting and scanning and they are the best in the biz, but you can find a local company to do this for you as well and many companies will allow you to this by mail.
+Our friends Nancy and Gary McFarland do all of our sorting and scanning, and they are the best in the biz, but you can find a local company to do this for you as well, and many companies will allow you to do this by mail.

 Identify and cull your favorite photos